Индексировано в

 Абстрактный

-HIV infection has resulted in an increased risk of severe malaria and death, because the odds of parasitaemia and risk of malaria fever increase with decreasing CD4+ T cell count and increasing viral load.
-A cross-sectional study was conducted on 203 HIV/AIDS patients to determine the pattern of malaria infection, anaemic status and the outcome of ARV therapy vis-à-vis malaria treatment at different CD4+ T cell levels of the patient.
-Participants were HIV patients aged ≥ 20 years attending the HIV treatment centre of Limbe Regional Hospital, Cameroon.
+HIV infection has been associated with an increased risk of severe malaria and death, as the likelihood of parasitemia and the risk of malarial fever increase with decreasing CD4+ T-cell counts and increasing viral load.
+A cross-sectional study of 203 HIV/AIDS patients was conducted to determine the pattern of malaria infection, anemic status, and outcome of ART compared with malaria treatment at different patient CD4+ T-cell levels.
+Participants were HIV-infected patients aged ≥ 20 years attending the HIV treatment center of Limbe Regional Hospital, Cameroon.
 Clinical manifestations of malaria in patients were determined using a structured questionnaire.
-Their CD4+ T cell count and haemoglobin level were determined using the FACS count method.
-Malaria prevalence and density were determined from Giemsa-stained blood films.
-Clinical manifestations of malaria increased with decreasing CD4+ T cell counts.
-There was a negative correlation between malaria severity and decreasing CD4+ T cell counts.
-A significantly greater proportion (p<0.01) of patients had moderate anaemia.
-Cases of anaemia increased significantly (p<0.001) with decreasing CD4+ T cell counts.
-Declining immunity increases vulnerability to malaria infection and highly active ARV combination therapy has great potential to reduce HIV-related malaria.
+CD4+ T-cell counts and haemoglobin levels were determined using the FACS counting method.
+Malaria prevalence and density were determined using Giemsa-stained blood films.
+Clinical manifestations of malaria increased with decreasing CD4+ T-cell counts.
+There was a negative correlation between malaria severity and CD4+ T cell count decline.
+A significantly higher proportion (p<0.01) of patients had moderate anaemia.
+The incidence of anaemia increased significantly (p<0.001) with decreasing CD4+ T cell count.
+Reduced immunity increases vulnerability to malaria infection and highly active combination ARV therapy has great potential to reduce HIV-associated malaria.

 Отказ от ответственности: Этот реферат был переведен с помощью инструментов искусственного интеллекта и еще не прошел проверку или верификацию